Aggressive Growth Portfolio

-The table below describes the fees and expenses you would pay if you buy and hold shares of Aggressive Growth Portfolio.
+The table below describes the fees and expenses you would pay if you buy, hold and sell shares of Aggressive Growth Portfolio.
 You may pay other fees, such as brokerage commissions and other fees to financial intermediaries, which are not reflected in the tables and examples below.
 You may qualify for initial sales charge discounts on purchases of Class A shares if you and your family invest, or agree to invest in the future, at least $25,000 in the Portfolios of Permanent Portfolio Family of Funds.
-More information about these and other discounts is available from your financial intermediary and in “Your Investment — How Sales Charges are Calculated and — Sales Charge Reductions and Waivers” in the Portfolio’s Prospectus and “Additional Purchase, Sale (Redemption) and Account Information — Initial Sales Charges on Class A Shares” in the Portfolio’s Statement of Additional Information.How Sales Charges Are Calculated
+More information about these and other discounts is available from your financial intermediary and in “Your Investment — How Sales Charges are Calculated — Sales Charge Reductions and Waivers” in the Portfolio’s Prospectus and “Additional Purchase, Sale (Redemption) and Account Information — Initial Sales Charges on Class A Shares” in the Portfolio’s Statement of Additional Information.How Sales Charges Are Calculated

 (fees paid directly from your investment)

-Class I Class A Class C Maximum Sales Charge (Load) Imposed on Purchases (as a percentage of offering price) None 5.00% None Maximum Deferred Sales Charge (Load) (as a percentage of the lower of original purchase price or sale proceeds) None 1.00%1 1.00%1 Annual Fund Operating Expenses
+Class I Class A Class C Maximum Sales Charge (Load) Imposed on Purchases (as a percentage of offering price) None 5.00% None Maximum Deferred Sales Charge (Load) (as a percentage of the lower of original purchase price or sale proceeds) None 1.00%1 1.00%1 Annual Portfolio Operating Expenses